nnivxix/linear-clipper/README.md

 # LinearClipper

-LinearClipper is a Browser extension that allows users to quickly copy and paste text snippets from web pages.
-It provides a simple and efficient way to manage clipboard content.
+LinearClipper is a browser extension that streamlines copying and pasting text snippets from Linear.app.
+It offers a simple and efficient way to manage clipboard content, especially when working with Markdown.

 ## Features